 Source: ESRI, ArcGIS Online

-If the Spanish had considered it in their interest to destroy Jamestown, they had the military capacity.
+If the Spanish had considered it in their interest to destroy Jamestown, they would have needed to enhance their military capacity.
 Such an attack would break the peace established in the 1604 Treaty of London, sparking a renewal of war on the European continent.
-Spainish official chose to avoid that risk.
-Even if the English managed to survive in Virginia, the Spanish suspected that there would be inadequate profits from the colony to justify the creation of strong military capabilities that might threated Spanish interests in the Caribbean or the sailings of the treasure fleet.

 when the English initiated a colony at Jamestown in 1607, the Spanish priority in the Western Hemisphere was to extract more wealth from its islands in the Caribbean, plus settlements in Central and South America